lesfurets/git-octopus/README.md

 >git-octopus - extends git-merge with branch naming patterns.

 ##Installation
 We support divers unix distributions, OSX and cygwin.
-The installation procedure is the same on all systems.
+The installation procedure is the same on all operating systems.

-Clone this repository and add the bin/ directory to the PATH.
+Download the latest release in the [release](https://github.com/lesfurets/git-octopus/releases) section or clone this repository (please checkout the latest release tag, not the master branch) and add the bin/ directory to the PATH.

 ##Usage
 The main purpose of the command is to merge branches based on naming patterns